songmzhang/CBMI/README.md

 ## Test

-You can directly check the bleu results through uncommenting the 'bleu' function in above train scripts.
+These scripts conduct validation and test during the training process.
+You can directly check the **BLEU** results through uncommenting the 'bleu' function line in the corresponding train scripts.